Liquid UI - Documentation - 5.5 Connecting to ODBC Database with bot

 ODBC: FUNCTIONS_SYSTEM.sjs

-1. The first function that we placed in this file is the 'answeryes' function.
-This function is used to log back into SAP after logout if certain conditions are met.
-We are using the SharedMemory API to write a variable to shared memory.
-We then check this shared memory and if the requisite conditions are met, we will log back into SAP and repeat the process.
-The code is as follows.
+1. The first function is 'answeryes'.
+This function is used to log back into SAP after logging out if specific conditions are met.
+We use the SharedMemory API to write a variable to shared memory.
+Then we check this shared memory, and if the necessary conditions are met, we log back into SAP and repeat the process.
+The code is as follows:

 function answeryes()